DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ### The Mystery Schools

 But the bloodline hunt wasn't limited to royal families.
-The new rulers also systematically targeted the mystery schools and wisdom traditions that had preserved knowledge about the old system.
+The new Reges also systematically targeted the mystery schools and wisdom traditions that had preserved knowledge about the old system.

 **Targeted for elimination:**